peakdefence/wingman-docs/docs/integrations/pen-test-tools.md

 2. **Impact Analysis**
    - Links to related risk scenarios (e.g., "Web Application Compromise")
-   - Identifies affected assets and their business criticality
+   - Identifies affected assets and their business criticality, provides recommendation of internal CVSS scoring of the vulnerability identified and allows user to adjust the score.

    - Reviews existing security controls and their effectiveness

 3. **Action Generation**
    - Creates tasks in integrated task management system (e.g., Jira)
-   - Assigns appropriate priority and urgency
+   - Assigns appropriate priority and urgency (based on the vulnerability handling principles defined by specific organization)
    - Suggests remediation steps and timelines
    - Links to relevant security requirements or compliance obligations